Book your travel vaccinations online

 FAQs

-The risk of TBE in England is considered low with very small numbers each year, although over the years it has continued to rise.
-As ticks live in forest and grassy areas, you are much more likely to catch TBE if you enjoy camping, hiking and/ or are a dog walker.
+As ticks live in forested and grassy areas, you are much more likely to catch TBE if you enjoy camping, hiking or are a dog walker.
 Those individuals would be considered higher risk and advised to be vaccinated as a precaution.

 We will discuss your travel plans in detail, so a copy of your travel itinerary including proposed dates of travel, destination(s) you’re travelling to and length of your stay are all helpful details for our nurses.
 We’ll also discuss your health so information about your vaccination history to date is useful, as well as any medication you are currently taking.

-The primary course of vaccination against TBE consists of two vaccinations given a minimum of 14 days apart.
-Following this the third dose is given 5-12 months afterwards.
-This offers protection up to 3-years, following this a booster dose is advised every 3-years for ongoing protection.
+A full course of TBE vaccination consists of 3 vaccine doses.
+The initial (primary) course of vaccination consists of two vaccinations given a minimum of 14 days apart, followed by the third dose given 5-12 months later.
+Booster doses are advised every 3 years for those at ongoing risk.

 There is no specific treatment for TBE which is why the emphasis is placed upon prevention of the illness.
 Fatality occurs in up to 3% of European / Siberian strains, and up to 30% in Asian strains.
+People who survive severe infections are often left with lasting disability.

-Unfortunately, there is no specific treatment for TBE.
-This is why vaccination is important to consider.
 Those who are at risk should consider prevention of the illness with a TBE vaccine.